RPI-ITWS/ITWS2110-team14/constitution/millen11/millen11README.md

 7. Generally, a lot of version control answers between Alex and I.
     Since we were working on the same files with different versions, it was chaotic.
 However, we figured it out and were able to fix/fill in the applications basics.

+8. How to format text within the box a.)
+Used max-content to give the box's dimensions the proper height and width based on the given text, instead of a random percentage or something of that sort